cyrozap/mediatek-lte-baseband-re/General-Notes.md

 expands them, so this glossary is my attempt at fixing that.
 Please note that some of these entries are complete guesses.

+* AICE: Andes ICE.
+This is a JTAG adapter/"In-Circuit Emulator" made by Andes Technology.
 * CCCI: Cross Core Communication Interface.
 This is how the AP and the BB communicate.
 * CONN: "Connectivity", usually refers to the connectivity subsystem.
 The